-I. Any changes in syllabus policy, assignments, points, etc. will be announced on campus email and in Canvas email (messages) and in the class announcements area on Canvas.
+I. Any changes in syllabus policy, assignments, points, etc. will be announced on campus class-wide email and in Canvas Announcements.
+For change in assignments, these changes will be announced in Canvas Announcements and in a class-wide email and be noted in Canvas on the Table of Contents page with the colored symbols as explained on page 8.
 Students are responsible for being aware of changes by checking these areas of communication.